Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 The "skip the parade entirely" option

 Many Paris families skip the parade and just watch the flyovers from anywhere with sky access (a park, a bridge, a Sacre-Coeur perch).
 The aircraft pass over much of central Paris around 10:45 AM.
 With kids under 6, this might be the right call.
+Frankly, this is what we did the first time and the kids were happier for it.

 Where to Watch the Fireworks: The Honest Ranking